NicoJanE/WSL-Template-Stacks-Home/index.md

 <hr>

-# The available stacks
+## Overview of WSL Component Stacks

-This section provides an overview of the different **WSL Template development stacks** and their documentation.
-These stacks are designed for developers and include template projects with instructions for use on both **Windows and Linux**.
+This section provides an overview of the different **WSL Template component stacks** and their documentation.
+Most of these stacks are designed for developers and include template projects with instructions for use on both **Windows and Linux**.
 Most stacks support Visual Studio Code, and some also support Visual Studio 2022 (all editions).

+### WSL Development stacks

+Development stacks.
 Select one of the options below to view the related project page.

-## WSL Development stacks

 <span class="nje-ident" style="--nje-number-of-spaces: 4px;"></span>
 ➡️ [Native Win32 C++ development (Windows)](https://nicojane.github.io/WSL-Development-Stack-Native-Win32-CPP/)